 Here, we use NumPy which is a general-purpose array-processing package in python.

-- To set the x – axis values, we use np.arange() method in which first two arguments are for range and third one for step-wise increment.
-The result is a numpy array.
+- To set the x-axis values, we use the np.arange() method in which the first two arguments are for range and the third one for step-wise increment.
+The result is a NumPy array.

-- To get corresponding y-axis values, we simply use predefined np.sin() method on the numpy array.
+- To get corresponding y-axis values, we simply use the predefined np.sin() method on the NumPy array.

 - Finally, we plot the points by passing x and y arrays to the plt.plot() function.

 So, in this part, we discussed various types of plots we can create in matplotlib.
-There are more plots which haven’t been covered but the most significant ones are discussed here –
+There are more plots that haven’t been covered but the most significant ones are discussed here –